joe-gibbs/river-editor/README.md

 ## Usage

 1. **Open the Editor**
-   - Simply open `index.html` in your web browser (Chrome, Firefox, Edge recommended)
+   - Open `index.html` in your web browser (Chrome, Firefox, Edge recommended)
    - No server required - runs completely locally

 2. **Load Your Texture**